Security Considerations

 It is necessary to consider the external access in the TrustGraph deployment:

-• Docker Compose / Podman Compose: You should take care when using such a deployment to a box which is directly addressable from the internet.
-It is possible that services will be directly accessible from the internet without authentication.
+• Docker Compose / Podman Compose: You should take care when using such a deployment on a host which is directly addressable from the internet.
+It is possible that services will be directly accessible from the internet.

 • AWS EC2: The provided configuration has a security group configuration which does not permit external access.